Cray-HPE/docs-csm/operations/compute_rolling_upgrades/CRUS_Workflow.md

 # CRUS Workflow

-**Note:** CRUS has been deprecated.
-It will be removed in CSM V1.3.0 and replaced with BOS V2, which will provide similar functionality.
+**Note:** CRUS is deprecated in CSM 1.2.0.
+It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
 See
 [Deprecated features](../../introduction/differences.md#deprecated_features).

 The following workflow is intended to be a high-level overview of how to upgrade compute nodes.
 This workflow depicts how services interact with each other during the compute node